 Weightlessness is the absence of sensation of the weight.
 The weight of an object is defined as the product of the mass and acceleration due to gravity.
-While studying gravitation we come across many interesting facts about the effects of gravity, one among them is zero gravity or weightlessness.
+While studying gravitation, we come across many interesting facts about the effects of gravity, one among them being zero gravity or weightlessness.
 We know that the weight of an object is the force with which the earth attracts the object.
 When a person standing on the surface of the earth he/she will be experiencing the weight, earth will exert a force equal and opposite to the weight of the person.
 In this article, we will come across a detailed understanding of the weight and weightlessness of the object.

-What is Weightlessness:
+What is Weightlessness?

-To understand what is weightlessness we must begin with the effects of gravity and the concept of weight.
+To understand what weightlessness is, we must begin with the effects of gravity and the concept of weight.
 From the definition of weight, we know that weight is directly proportional to the mass of the object.
 As the mass of the object increases the weight of the object will also increase.
 Now, the question that arose after the definition of weight, what is weightlessness?

 Weightlessness is encountered when the object undergoes free fall.
 When a person standing on the surface of the earth he/she will be experiencing the weight, earth will exert a force equal and opposite to the weight of the person to keep him at rest.
-The same principle holds good for when we measure the weight of an object by spring balance hung from a fixed balance.
+The same principle holds good when we measure the weight of an object by spring balance hung from a fixed balance.
 The object will fall unless there is an external force acting on it in the opposite direction of gravity.
 Now, let us imagine both ends of the spring balance are free, both springs will move concerning acceleration due to gravity, then the object will feel zero gravity.
 This phenomenon of freefall is known as weightlessness.

 Now, let us have a look at the weightlessness definition.
 So, weightlessness is the phenomenon of zero gravity when an object or a person experiences freefall.
 In other words, Weightlessness is a condition experienced while in free fall, in which the effect of gravity is cancelled by the inertial (for example, centrifugal force) force resulting from the orbital flight.
 It is also known as zero gravity and it is often used to describe such a condition i.e., Freefall, where the only acceleration offered is the acceleration due to gravity.

-Weightlessness in Space:
+Weightlessness in Space

 Astronauts orbiting in space feel a way of weightlessness because there's no external contact force in space pushing or pulling upon their bodies.
 Gravity is the only force acting upon their body.
 Gravity being an action-at-a-distance force can't be felt and thus wouldn't provide any sensation of weight.
 Thus astronauts feel weightlessness in space.